-Why Is Harry Potter and the Goblet of Fire Rated PG-13?
+Why is Harry Potter and the Goblet of Fire rated PG-13?

 This installment of Harry Potter is the darkest to grace the screen to date.
 Depictions of violence abound including: the death of characters, villainous Death Eaters causing destruction with fire, images of snakes and skulls, moments of peril, death threats, mentions of torture, a character having his hand cut off, and a knife wound that draws blood.
 Sexual content centers on noticing the opposite gender, inappropriate hand placement during a dance, as well as some wistful comments by a female ghost about seeing a bathing boy without obscuring bubbles.
 Also, there are several uses of mild profanities and a main character that constantly drinks from a flask.

 |Ontario||PG||FRIGHTENING SCENES.NOT RECOMMENDED FOR YOUNG CHILDREN.|